-In the lead up to our long-term trip I've been searching for some eco-friendly travel accessories to help reduce our impact on the planet as we head off to explore it!
-As probably-a-wise-person-but-I-only-remember-it-from-an-old-t-shirt-my-mum-had once said 'take only photos, leave only footprints.'
-As we get older and more independent we've started to think more carefully about the products we use and food we buy.
+As we get older and more independent we've started to think more carefully about the products we use and the food we buy.
 Back when I was a poor student organic food was always in the 'too expensive' basket and I didn't think twice about cleaning products and toiletries as long as they left me with enough money for beer.
 Don't get me wrong, I've always been a big fan of recycling and second-hand clothes make up a large percentage of my wardrobe.
 But it's really in the last couple of years that I've become more concerned about the environment and have started consciously making more eco-friendly decisions.

-So here is a list of some pretty great and actually useful eco-friendly travel accessories that we'll be packing!
+So here is a list of some pretty great and actually useful eco-friendly travel products that we'll be packing!

 Another item that the sceptic in me is weary of but we were recommended it by a friend who is a scientist and they're always right!
-We used our steripen for two weeks in Kazakhstan and seem to be still alive.
+We've used our Steripen for over a year in many countries including India and seem to be still alive.
 Basically when the 'pen' comes in contact with water it shines a U.V light for around 1 minute which kills all the bacteria in the water.
 It can be recharged using a phone charger and lasts for 5000L of purifying.
 That's a lot of plastic bottles!
+Buy one here.

-This goes with our steripen and saves us having to buy plastic bottles anywhere we go.
+This is probably the best eco-friendly travel product we own!
+It goes with our steripen and saves us having to buy plastic bottles anywhere we go.
 It's light and durable and has a wide neck which so we can fit the steripen in.
-I'm sceptical about all the health risks of drinking out of plastic bottles but this eliminates those issues too.
+I'm skeptical about all the health risks of drinking out of plastic bottles but this eliminates those issues too.

 Reusable Shopping Bags